chris-was-taken/csgozap-build/README.md

 This repository is just for nostalgia factor for me.

 - The code isnt very clean
-- The project strucutre is messy
+- The project structure is messy
 - It will not work since its based on alot of outdated modules and server data infos which do not exist anymore since years

 Cheers 🤙